0x4447-office/0x4447_webpage_documentation/docs/rsyslog/1.3.1/README.md

 ### Security Group

-Our product configuration in the AWS Marketplace already have set all the ports that need to be open for the product to work.
-But if for whatever reason the correct Security Group is not created by AWS, bellow you can find a list and descriptions of all the ports needed:
+Our product configuration in the AWS Marketplace already has set all the ports that need to be open for the product to work.
+If for whatever reason the correct Security Group is not created by AWS, below you can find a list and descriptions of all the ports needed:

 - `22` over `TCP` for remote managment.
 - `6514` over `TCP` for Rsyslog to take logs in.

 ### Bash Script for UserData

 Our product needs a few dynamic values custom to your setup.
 To get access to this values our product checks for the content of this file `/tmp/.env`.
-By suing the UserData option that AWS provided for each EC2 Instance, you can create the `.env` file with ease by referencing the bash script from bellow - make sure to replace the placeholder values with your own ones.
+By using the UserData option that AWS provided for each EC2 Instance, you can create the `.env` file with ease by referencing the bash script from bellow - make sure to replace the placeholder values with your own ones.

 ```bash
 #!/bin/bash